deborah-74/IntrotoIM/February9/README.md

 - I learnt so much doing this week's assignment
 - I learnt how to successfully use classes
 - I learnt how to use PGraphics and PShapes, even though I did not end up using them in this assignment
+- I learnt how to create an array of objects

 ![Alt Text]()